MichielStock/Julia925/collections.md

 @show typeof(Y)
 ```

-When the elements of the arrays are mixed a the type is promoted to the closest common ancestor.
+When the elements of the arrays are mixed, a the type is promoted to the closest common ancestor.
 For `Y` this is `Any`.
-But an array of a integer and a float becomes an ...
+But an array of an integer and a float becomes an ...

 ```julia
 B = [1.1, 1]
 @show typeof(B)
 ```

-... array of Floats.
+... array of floats.

 Arrays behave like a stack, elements can be added to the back of the array,